kghmanuel/slush-marklogic-spring-boot/templates/README.md

     ./gradlew -i mlDeploy

+Add the following roles manually to <app-name>-role via the Admin UI (Configure-->Security->Roles):

+    "sem:sparql","xdmp:add-response-header"

+TODO: fix error when above roles are added to sample-app-role.json

 To deploy the initial set of documents that will go to the content db, run the following command.
 The deployContent task in build.gradle deploys the specific files from ml-content folder with their corresponding role and privilege pairs.